 This morning we travel one of the most scenic roads in the USA and reach Denali National Park.
 At more than 5500m vertical drop – even greater than Mount Everest! – Mount Denali-McKinley is so high up that its peak is only visible a few times per month.
 An enormous variety of wildlife lives in the park: about 500 bears, 3000 caribou, 2000 moose and 160 wolves call this region home.
 Today we hike Mount Healy after seeing a dog sledding demonstration given by the Park Rangers (free, optional).
 We set up camp on the outskirts of the park for 2 nights.

 The second day, we take the park’s school bus type shuttle, leaving early in the AM for a greater chance of wildlife spotting!
 We take the shuttle deep into the park for off trail trekking (not guided).
 2B, 2L, 2D

-We start the day with a hike on Little Coal Creek trail to K’esugi Ridge.
+We start the day with a hike on the Little Coal Creek trail to K’esugi Ridge.
 We will be rewarded with fantastic views of Mount Denali.
 On the trail, we enjoy a temperate forest of ferns, white spruce and birch; glacially fed lakes, a beaver dam and possibly more wildlife.
 We emerge above the treeline and discover fragile tundra vegetation.
 Return by the same trail.
-In the afternoon we drive on the Hatcher Pass scenic road.
-We follow the edge of a crystal clear river, a carpet of tundra clinging to the mountain slopes.
-We settle into comfortable log cabins for 3 nights in a beautiful forest setting.
-B, L, D
+In the afternoon we drive back to Anchorage.
+B, L

 - Accommodation: 2 nights in 2-3* standard hotels/motels, 4 nights in cabins, 6 nights camping with facilities, and 3 nights rustic camping